Amplitude-Developer-Docs/amplitude-dev-center/docs/data/ampli/integrating-with-ci.md

 ### Step 3: Prepare your project

 By now, you've run `ampli pull` and `ampli status` in your project's root folder.
-The folder contains an `ampli.json` file with metadata about the current state of the Itly SDK in your project.
+The folder contains an `ampli.json` file with metadata about the current state of the Ampli Wrapper in your project.
 When you run `ampli status`, on your local machine or soon in CI, Ampli verifies your analytics against this file.

 For non-JavaScript and non-TypeScript projects, this is all the configuration that's needed.